edqx/microwave/README.md

 # Microwave

-A reasonably fast TOML parser for [Zig](https://ziglang.org).
+A TOML parser for [Zig](https://ziglang.org).

 This parser should be spec compliant.

 ## License
-All microwave code is under the MIT license.
+All microwave code s under the MIT license.